trottling/Bender/README.md

 ## How to install
 1. Download latest build
+2. Add to antivirus exclusion if you get messages about Bender.exe, see [first TODO message](https://github.com/trottling/Bender#todo)
-2. Run as Admin
+3. Run as Admin
-3. Done!
+4. Done!

 ## Features